Hamor101/Jegyzetek/Biologia/genetics/inhertiance-of-sex.md

 - Baseides autosomnal chromosomes, there are sex chromosomes
 - Sex chromosomes determine the gender
-- Mainly femalses have same sex chromosomes (XX) and males have different (XY)
+- Mainly females have same sex chromosomes (XX) and males have different (XY)
 - Many birds and butterflies have sex chromosome inversly:
-  - males are homozygotes (WZ)
+  - males are homozygotes (ZZ)
-  - Females are heterozygotes(ZZ)
+  - Females are heterozygotes(WZ)